ebetafont/SimonG/README.md

 # SimonG
-Simon Game
+Simon Game.
 This is part of The Complete 2023 Web Development Bootcamp tasks